Contents

 Initially known as the Aelian Bridge or Hadrian’s Bridge, it was used by Christian pilgrims as a passageway to St. Peter’s Basilica.
 However, during the 7th Century, when Archangel Michael's statue was erected at the mausoleum, the bridge was renamed the Ponte Sant'Angelo.
 During the Renaissance era, the Pope commissioned Gian Lorenzo Bernini to sculpt 10 angels to be erected on either side of the bridge.

-All Your Questions Answered About Castel Sant’Angelo Rome
+All your questions answered about Castel Sant’Angelo Rome

-Q. What is Castel Sant’Angelo Rome?
+What is Castel Sant’Angelo?

-A. Castel Sant'Angelo Rome was initially commissioned by the Roman Emperor Hadrian as a mausoleum for himself and his successors in AD 123-139.
+Castel Sant'Angelo was initially commissioned by the Roman Emperor Hadrian as a mausoleum for himself and his successors in AD 123-139.
 Over the years, the structure has served as a fortress, prison, and Papal Quarters.
 It is currently a museum.

-Q. When was Castel Sant’Angelo Rome built?
+When was Castel Sant’Angelo built?

-Q. What is the Castel Sant’Angelo Rome famous for?
+What is the Castel Sant’Angelo Rome famous for?

-Q. Where is Hadrian’s Tomb?
+Where is Hadrian’s tomb?

-Q. Is Castel Sant’Angelo Rome still standing?
+Is Castel Sant’Angelo still standing?

-A. Although the Roman Emperor Hadrian’s Mausoleum went through major renovations and reconstructions throughout history, it is currently standing as a museum of cultural value.
+Although the Roman Emperor Hadrian’s Mausoleum went through major renovations and reconstructions throughout history, it is currently standing as a museum of cultural value.

-Q. What is inside Castel Sant’Angelo Rome?
+What is inside Castel Sant’Angelo?

-A. Inside Castel Sant’Angelo Rome, you can find Hadrian's Tomb, the Papal quarters, fortress, execution ground, and well-preserved frescos and more.
+Inside Castel Sant’Angelo Rome, you can find Hadrian's Tomb, the Papal quarters, fortress, execution ground, and well-preserved frescos and more.

-Q. What is Castel Sant'Angelo Rome used for now?
+What is Castel Sant'Angelo used for now?

-Q. Does Castel Sant'Angelo Rome belong to Vatican City?
+Does Castel Sant'Angelo belong to Vatican City?

-A. No, Castel Sant’Angelo Rome does not belong to the Vatican City.
+No, Castel Sant’Angelo Rome does not belong to the Vatican City.
 It belongs to the Republic of Italy and is administered by the National Museum Department of the Rome City Council.